THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Culture change consultants shepherd client companies through the process of cultural change.
 They don’t perform or direct change, but they help client organization leadership plan, execute, and manage change based on proven performance outcomes.

-Assessment is an important skill of culture change consultants because understanding the root causes of cultural issues is paramount.
-Typically, they use a range of cultural assessment instruments, supplemented with conversations with client organization personnel, as well as comparative industry analysis to deliver an accurate picture of the client’s strengths and weaknesses.
+Assessment is an important skill for culture change consultants because understanding the root causes of cultural issues is paramount.
+Typically, they use a range of cultural assessment instruments, supplemented by conversations with client organization personnel and comparative industry analysis, to accurately represent the client’s strengths and weaknesses.

 Culture change consultants also know how to measure and quantify culture change so clients understand where they began, where they ended up, and what factors were most important in the transition.